alexmurray/ubuntu-security-podcast/content/episode/episode-231.md

 +++
 title = "Episode 231"
 description = """
-  A look into CISA's Known Exploited Vulnerability Catalogue is on minds this week, plus we look at vulnerability updates for gdb, Ansible, CUPS, libheif, Roundcube, the Linux kernel and more.
+  A look into CISA's Known Exploited Vulnerability Catalogue is on our minds this week, plus we look at vulnerability updates for gdb, Ansible, CUPS, libheif, Roundcube, the Linux kernel and more.
   """
 date = 2024-06-28T19:15:00+09:30
-lastmod = 2024-06-28T19:18:05+09:30
+lastmod = 2024-06-28T19:24:01+09:30
 draft = false
 weight = 1001
 episode_image = "img/usp_logo_500.png"